scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 1:34
 should send an alert to a user
 1:36
-so let's do that so let's go back to our
+so let’s do that so let’s go back to our
 1:39
-console again and let's go to alerting
+console again and let’s go to alerting
 Create an alerting policy
 1:41
 so this is again part of the monitoring